janneshopman/RKSymFoam/README.md

 </pre>

-* After completing the cases, run "plot.py" inside "cases/\<case\>postProcessing", there is no need to alter "plot.py"
+* After completing the cases, run "plot.py" inside "cases/\<case\>postProcessing", the version of "plot.py" in this repository is set up to post-process the validation cases
 * The resulting plots can be compared with the results readily available in "cases/\<case\>/postProcessing/validationResults"